JustinHeaton/Advanced-Lane-Finding/README.md

 ### Step 1: Distortion Correction
 In this step, I used the OpenCV functions `findChessboardCorners` and `drawChessboardCorners` to identify the locations of corners on a series of pictures of a chessboard taken from different angles.

+![Corners Image] (https://github.com/JustinHeaton/Advanced-Lane-Finding/blob/master/images/corners.png)

 Next, the locations of the chessboard corners were used as input to the OpenCV function `calibrateCamera` to compute the camera calibration matrix and distortion coefficients.

-![Corners Image] (https://github.com/JustinHeaton/Advanced-Lane-Finding/blob/master/images/corners.png)

 Finally, the camera calibration matrix and distortion coefficients were used with the OpenCV function `undistort` to remove distortion from highway driving images.

 ![Undistorted Image] (https://github.com/JustinHeaton/Advanced-Lane-Finding/blob/master/images/undistorted.png)

-Notice that if you compare the two images, especially around the edges, there are definitely differences between the original and undistorted image.
+Notice that if you compare the two images, especially around the edges, there are obvious differences between the original and undistorted image, indicating that distortion has been removed from the original image.

 ### Step 2: Perspective Transform
 The goal of this step is to transform the undistorted image to a "birds eye view" of the road which focuses only on the lane lines and displays them in such a way that they appear to be relatively parallel to eachother (as opposed to the converging lines you would normally see).
 To achieve the perspective transformation I first applied the OpenCV functions `getPerspectiveTransform` and `warpPerspective` which take a matrix of four source points on the undistorted image and remaps them to four destination points on the warped image.
-The source and destination points were selected manually by visualizing the locations of the lane lines on a series of images.
+The source and destination points were selected manually by visualizing the locations of the lane lines on a series of test images.

 ![Birds Eye Image] (https://github.com/JustinHeaton/Advanced-Lane-Finding/blob/master/images/warped.png)

 ### Step 3: Apply Binary Thresholds
-In this step I attempted to convert the warped image to different color spaces on create binary thresholded images which highlight only the lane lines and ignore everything else.
+In this step I attempted to convert the warped image to different color spaces and create binary thresholded images which highlight only the lane lines and ignore everything else.
 I found that the following color channels and thresholds did a good job of identifying the lane lines in the provided test images:
 - The S Channel from the HLS color space, with a min threshold of 180 and a max threshold of 255, did a fairly good job of identifying both the white and yellow lane lines, but did not pick up 100% of the pixels in either one.
 - The U Channel from the YUV color space, with a min threshold of 110 and a max threshold of 255, did an almost perfect job of picking up the yellow lane lines, but completely ignored the white lines.
 - The Blue channel from the RGB color space, with a min threshold of 220 and an upper threshold of 255, did a better job than the S channel in identifying the white lines, but completely ignored the yellow lines.

-I chose to create a combined binary threshold based on the three above mentioned binary thresholds, to create one thresholded images which does a great job of highlighting almost all of the white and yellow lane lines.
+I chose to create a combined binary threshold based on the three above mentioned binary thresholds, to create one thresholded image which does a great job of highlighting almost all of the white and yellow lane lines.

 ![Binary Thresholds] (https://github.com/JustinHeaton/Advanced-Lane-Finding/blob/master/images/thresholds.png)